-FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the quarterly period ended March 31, 2023 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the transition period from to Commission file number 001-36156 VERACYTE, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 20-5455398 (I.R.S.
-Employer Identification No.) 6000 Shoreline Court, Suite 300 South San Francisco, California 94080 (Address of principal executive offices, zip code) (650) 243-6300 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Ac t: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value, \$0.001 per share VCYT The Nasdaq Stock Market LLC nt (1) has filed all reports required to be filed by Section er period that the registrant was required to file such report nt has submitted electronically every Interactive Data File the preceding 12 months (or for such shorter period that the emergi , C ted filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an er," "accelerated filer," "smaller reporting company," and "emerging growth company" Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company ☐ Emerging growth company ☐ an emerging growth company, indicate by revised financial accounting standards p , gistrant has elected not to use the extended transition period for complying with any ction 13(a) of the Exchange Act. $\Box$ dicate by check mark whether the registro rant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ A s of May 1, 2023, there were 72,417,156 shares of common stoo ck, par value \$0.001 per share, outstanding.
+FORM 10-Q

+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2023 OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission file number 001-36156

+VERACYTE, INC.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 20-5455398 (I.R.S.
+Employer Identification No.)

+6000 Shoreline Court, Suite 300 South San Francisco, California 94080 (Address of principal executive offices, zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value, \$0.001 per share VCYT The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No \Box

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes x No \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer х Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No X

+As of August 4, 2023, there were 72,750,543 shares of common stock, par value \$0.001 per share, outstanding.